DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

         - RADIUS uses UDP port 1812 for RADIUS messages and UDP port 1813 for RADIUS Accounting messages
         - RADIUS encrypts only the password’s exchange by default
         - it is possible to use RADIUS/TLS to encrypt the entire session
-    - ❄️**TACACS**: Cisco developed Terminal Access Control Access Control System Plus (TACACS+) and released it as an open standard
+    - ❄️**TACACS**: Cisco developed Terminal Access Control Access Control System Plus (TACACS+) and released it as an open standard.
+XTACACS is an earlier version.
         - provides improvements over the earlier version and over RADIUS, it separates authentication, authorization, and accounting into separate processes, which can be hosted on three different servers
         - TACACS+ allows authentication, authorization, and accounting to be handled independently, providing more granular control.
         - additionally, TACACS+ encrypts all of the authentication information, not just the password, as RADIUS does